Jenny Eclair: Personal life

-Eclair is married to Geoff Powell as of July 2017.
+Eclair is married to Geof Powell as of July 2017.
 She previously stated that marriages are "naff".
 She is the mother of the playwright Phoebe Eclair-Powell, who was born in 1989.

 Eclair has discussed having an eating disorder and becoming anorexic while at drama school, saying that she "didn't cook or eat for about 10 years".
 Her third year of drama school was interrupted when she was sent home and almost hospitalised.
 She has said that her anorexia is "something I can joke about now, because I'm overweight."